 By Nick Lander

-There is an N5 Blog fantasy football league on the Premier League website which you can still join, using league code 13667-212189
+It's not too late to join the N5 Blog's fantasy football league!
+You still can on the Premier League website using league code 13667-212189